openvmp/actuator/README.md

   virtual void velocity_set_real_(double) override;
 ```

-The users can chose one of three ways to interfact with implementations of this package:
+The users can chose one of three ways to interact with child classes of `remote_actuator::Implementation`:

 - Link with the driver directly to make native API calls: